numpy/numpy/doc/source/reference/arrays.datetime.rst

     numpy.datetime64('2011-06-27')

-When an input date falls on the weekend or a holiday, :meth:`busday_offset` first applies a rule to roll the date to a valid business day, then applies the offset.
+When an input date falls on the weekend or a holiday, :func:`busday_offset` first applies a rule to roll the date to a valid business day, then applies the offset.
 The default rule is 'raise', which simply raises an exception.
 The rules most typically used are 'forward' and 'backward'.